Elizabeth-Yorke/SusieJunes-A/README.md

 **Authentic food pictures and reviews from real customers** These features were very important to the owners.

+**Favicon**
+Just a little extra to make the website feel more professional.

+**Customised 404 page**
+To help customers feel valued even if something goes wrong on the website.

 ### Future Additions

 **Bit Part Audio Menus**